-JACK, dressed in an dark serge suit, stands next to his father's Model T. He sucks a toothpick, in a clear imitation of Floyd Banner.
-CRICKET, in bib and brace overalls, leans against the car.
-HOWARD and DANNY emerge from the dark woods, with a wheel barrel full liquor.
-They haul the liquor into the back of the Model T. HOWARD doesn't look happy.
+JACK, dressed in a natty suit, stands next to his father's Model T. Sucks a toothpick, in a clear imitation of Floyd Banner.
+CRICKET, in overalls, leans against the car.
+HOWARD and DANNY emerge from the woods, with a wheel barrow full of liquor.
+They load it into the back of the car.
+HOWARD doesn't look happy.